Games, Rides, and Contests

-Games, rides, and contests that use animals are anything but “fun and games” for the unwilling animal participants.
-These cruel events are often part of fundraisers and fairs.
-The animals are carted from town to town, and they live in a state of discomfort, frustration, depression, and anxiety.
-Exhibitors rarely take the time to rest and exercise these animals, and sick and injured animals often go without veterinary care.
+Games, rides, and contests that use animals are anything but “fun and games” for the involuntary animal participants.
+Such events are often found on fair midways or promoted as school fundraisers.
+Exhibitors cart the animals from venue to venue and, focused on fulfilling contracts, may not take the time to rest or exercise them.
+As a result, sick or injured animals may go without veterinary care.

-Tethered tightly to turnstiles and forced to plod in endless circles, ponies can suffer from hoof ailments and are often left sore and chafed from the saddles and halters they wear all day long to give rides.
-Equines are specifically excluded from protection under the federal Animal Welfare Act, and if local or state authorities fail to intervene, the outcome can be deadly.
+Tethered tightly to turnstiles and forced to plod in endless circles, ponies can suffer from hoof ailments and may be left sore and chafed from the saddles and halters they wear all day long to give rides.
+Equines are specifically excluded from protection under the federal Animal Welfare Act.

 Animals Used as Prizes

-The fate of goldfish, rabbits, chicks, lizards, and other animals who are given away as prizes or as promotional gimmicks at ping-pong booths, ring-toss booths, and other game areas is often grim.
-Reports of dead and dying animals being tossed into garbage cans near these booths pour into PETA’s office every year.
-Booth operators view the animals as expendable commodities, and deaths resulting from inadequate handling and care are written off as a small cost of doing business.
+The fate of goldfish, rabbits, chicks, hermit crabs, lizards, and other animals who are given away as prizes or as promotional gimmicks in ping-pong, ringtoss, and other games is often grim.
+PETA has received reports that dead and dying animals have been tossed into garbage cans near fair booths that offer such games.
+Game operators view the animals as expendable commodities, and deaths resulting from inadequate handling and care are written off as a small cost of doing business.

-Pigs, who are highly intelligent and sensitive animals, endure mishandling, noise from crowds, and blaring music during these contests.
-Some of the pigs used in contests are young and still developing.
-The pigs are often hauled across the country in badly constructed or poorly maintained enclosures and are treated as if they were nothing more than toys.
-Spectators at these events, especially children, often do not know that most of the pigs are sold for slaughter at the end of each season.
+Pigs, who are highly intelligent and sensitive animals, endure mishandling, noise from fairground crowds, and blaring music during racing-, diving-, and greased-pig contests.
+Some of them are young and still developing.
+Spectators at these events, especially children, may not know that pigs are often sold for slaughter at the end of each fair season.

 Elephant and Camel Rides

-Life on the road for elephants and camels used for rides and carted from venue to venue, life bears no resemblance to a natural existence.
-Stuffed into cramped, unventilated trucks and trailers and dragged to fairgrounds and other venues across the country, these intelligent animals are forced to carry patrons on their back while plodding in circles for hours.
+For elephants and camels used for rides and carted from venue to venue, life bears no resemblance to a natural existence.
+Stuffed into cramped, hot trucks and trailers, transported across the country, and used for entertainment, these intelligent animals are forced to carry patrons on their back while plodding in circles for hours.

 Mule and Horse Rentals

 The best way to help animals who are exploited for entertainment is to avoid fairs, carnivals, fundraisers, and any other event where animals are used as “attractions” and to urge everyone you know to do the same.
-And if you do find yourself at such an event and you witness cruelty to animals at any state or county fair or other event, don’t hesitate to take action.
-Anyone can file a complaint and ask for a humane officer to come check on an animal.
+And if you do find yourself at such an event and you witness cruelty to animals, don’t hesitate to take action.
+Anyone can file a complaint and ask a humane officer to check on an animal.